MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 information gain :math:`\Delta I`, and number of bit reduction :math:`\Delta B` in the case of :math:`N` copies of the dynamic memory being updated in parallel by the same iterative algorithm.
-In this context, each copy of the dynamic memory is storing its onwn dynamic variable independently of each other.
-The :math:`N` copies of the dynamic memory are physicaly different memory storage systems that are physically very identical, which are informatically identical, but which all have their individual existence.
+In this context, each copy of the dynamic memory is storing its own dynamic variable independently of each other.
+The :math:`N` copies of the dynamic memory are physically different memory storage systems that are physically very identical, which are informatically identical, but which all have their individual existence.
 We will write  :math:`\omega_i` the dynamic variable stored in the dynamic memory number :math:`i`.
-Each :math:`\omega_i` can be different from the others and they are all independant.
+Each :math:`\omega_i` can be different from the others and they are all independent.

 In order to describe that system, we define a new single state :math:`\omega` as the list